 Day 4: Key West

-Key West is a fun place to explore!
+Key West is a fun place to explore for everyone, but it’s highly recommended to go on a Key West girls trip!
 It has this Caribbean vibe, with all the wooden houses, palm trees, and roosters that walk freely in the streets.
 In the historic city center, you won’t find a lot of large chain stores or restaurants, but lovely independent places.

-Take a picture on the Southern West Point of the continental United States, eat Key Lime Pie (it’s so good!), go snorkeling (the reef is pretty good and the stingrays are huge!), and check out the sunset on Mallory Square.
-It is so much fun!
+There are many great things to do in Key West.
+For example, take a picture on the Southern West Point of the continental United States, eat Key Lime Pie (it’s so good!), go snorkeling (the reef is pretty good and the stingrays are huge!), and check out the sunset on Mallory Square.
+Here you will see one of the best sunsets in Florida and it’s so much fun!
 So if you have some extra time, stay an extra night in Key West.

 Day 5: Another day to explore the Florida Keys